frenkmadda/frenkmadda/README.md

 <br>
 I Love working and messing with datas and I am always eager to learn and explore the world of AI as it evolves and trasforms during the years.
 <br>
 What else could I say.
-Well the best way to describe me as person is leaving you with this personal quote in which I firmly believe.
+Well the best way to describe me as a person is leaving you with this personal quote in which I firmly believe.
 <br>

 <img src = img/quote.jpg width = "300" height = "300"/>